drasticactions/Drastic.Tools/src/Drastic.TrayWindow.Maui/README.md

 Drastic.TrayWindow.Maui supports Mac Catalyst and WinUI.

+## **IMPORTANT**

+For this to work on Mac Catalyst, we are using Objective-C Selectors for directly accessing AppKit APIs from UIKit.
+These are private, and are frowd upon by Apple.
+You may have issues publishing apps using this library within the Mac App Store.
+While it should "work" it is best seen as experimental.

 ## Setup

 First, for Mac Catalyst, you need to set it up to allow for multiple windows.
 You **MUST** follow the [documentation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/windows?view=net-maui-7.0#ipados-and-macos-configuration), including setting up the info.plist and SceneDelegate for MAUI.
 If you don't do this, you won't get full multi-window support and this won't work.